ashutoshmjain/gita/src/mathuraChap09.md

 Only one of them pondered about `Matsya` - What happened to the poor girl?
 Who was her child ?
 And more importantly - did `Maharishi` ditch her after he got what he wanted - as expected of the powerful of the day - wizards or men.

 Luckily, that evening, at a social mixer, they got hold of the Angel.
 The conversation started at a rather skeptic note.
-How could someone conceive at a sprinkle of Yamuna" water?
+How could someone conceive at a sprinkle of water?
 After all, it was a boat, not a fertility clinic  - they asked the wizard with a cunning smile - as if they knew what actually went down that evening!

 Is there something more to be read between the lines ? - the friend said out loud!

 Unaware that the story got leaked into the "social circles", Angel was taken aback.
 He wanted to cover up.
-He was concerned if the matter reached the flight controllers, his flights mights be revoked for a period if not for good.
-But few martinis later, he too jumped in on the details.
+He was concerned if the matter reached the flight controllers, his flights might be revoked for a period if not for good.
+But few martinis later, he too jumped into the narrative.
 And particularly because the focus was not on the man who didn't take his deal.
 It was on the story of `Parasara`  that was anyway so dear to him.

 What exactly is the birth ? - He asked both of them.
 Seeing their faces blank out - Let's go outside for it's too noisy in here.
 We need a quieter place to talk - he suggested with a smile.